solliancenet/microsoft-mysql-developer-guide/artifacts/02-04-CloudDeploy-CICD/README.md

 7. Select **Next**
 8. Select the lab subscription and resource group

-    > **NOTE** If you do not see any subscriptions displayed, open Azure Dev Ops in a in-private window and try again
+    > **NOTE** If no subscriptions are displayed, open Azure Dev Ops in a in-private window and try again

 9. For the service connection name, type **MySQL Dev**
 10. Select **Grant access permission to all pipelines**